Whats on Tap!

 While we do our best to keep our tap list to date, if you think something is amiss, feel free to give us a call to double check!

-Available now, for a limited time, in Growlers at the brewery and in 650mL Bombers at local Alberta, BC and Yukon Liquor stores.
+Available now, for a limited time, in Growlers and in Bombers at the brewery and in 650mL Bombers at local Alberta, BC and Yukon Liquor stores.

 Baltic Porter 6.5%

 Porter as a style of beer was developed in the UK in the 18th century, offering a stronger, hoppier version of sweet brown ales, and an alternative to pale ales.
 It got its name from its popularity with dock workers and porters, many of whom were loading ships destined for Baltic ports.
 It turns out that the most popular porters in the Baltic were strong, imperial porters, which eventually became known as Baltic Porter.
 Our version starts with deep aromas of toffee, toasted nuts, and molasses.
 Dark copper in colour, full of pleasing maltiness and the subtle flavours of plum and raisin, this is a complex beer that is lightly carbonated, finishing with a light but pleasant dark chocolaty bitterness.

 Available now in Growlers at the Brewery!